-If you try any or all of these mini-lesson ideas, I’d love to see examples of your students’ work.
-I am always on the look out for good student samples to use here on our website or with on-site teacher training.
-For more information, email me.
+If you try any or all of these mini-lesson ideas, consider submitting examples of your students’ work.
+We would love to include good student samples on our website or with on-site teacher training.
+For more information, contact Kristina Smekens.

 |Descriptive writing is in every genre

 Many of us learned descriptive writing as a specific genre and consequently teach it as a separate unit.
 However, descriptive writing isn't a genre--it is in all genres.
 You'll find it in all types of narrative, expository, and persuasive writing.
 [Read more.]

 Collecting several postcards from Butchart Gardens in Victoria, British Columbia, Topeka Elementary teacher Cathy Strawser displayed them within her classroom.
 Each postcard included plants and flowers.
 Some had statues, others depicted various seasons.
 [Read more.]